 Cloud computing has been a boon for businesses, but something called multi-access edge computing, sometimes referred to as mobile edge computing, might be even better.

-But what is it, exactly?
-Glad you asked.
-MEC, as it's still abbreviated, is a network architecture that allows for cloud computing at the edge of any network, cellular or non.
+Mobile edge computing (MEC) is a network architecture that allows for cloud computing at the edge of any network, cellular or non.
 And tapping into the edge of a network helps companies handle the massive onslaught of data that’s constantly being relayed from connected devices by physically processing that data closer to the original source.

 But MECs keep in constant contact with IoT devices and relay crucial data onto a cloud, ensuring faster speeds and higher-quality data.
 Other advantages include lower latency, quicker data offloading times and a greater ability to handle more access points.